For older adults living with Alzheimer’s and dementia

 And the communities and professionals dedicated to enhancing quality of life

-Developed by Jeff Nachtigall during his eight years as artist-in-residence at a long-term care facility, Open Studio Projects is an inclusive, client-centered model that pushes beyond the traditional boundaries of institutional art therapy and craft rooms.
+Developed by Jeff Nachtigall during his eight years as artist-in-residence at a long-term care facility, Open Studio Projects is an inclusive, person-centered model that pushes beyond the traditional boundaries of institutional art therapy.

 By using art to engage individuals, Open Studio Projects has become a vehicle for change, healing and hope.